Locations:

 What causes choanal atresia?

 The exact cause of choanal atresia is unknown.
-There’s a piece of tissue that separates the mouth and nose during fetal development in the uterus.
-Choanal atresia occurs when that piece of tissue stays intact after the baby is born.
+Most medical experts believe it happens when the piece of tissue that separates the mouth and nose during fetal development stays intact after a baby is born.

 Diagnosis and Tests